Nuovalo/website/_pages/moderntontines.md

 {: .text-justify}

 Ancient tontines of the past were typically limited to closed-end structures with an initial subscription period.
 Some number of investors would subscribe and receive payouts that increased over time as others died.
 The membership would gradually decline until there was a single survivor (or perhaps some small set of last survivors who split the remainder of the pot).
 Payouts would start small and grow exponentially in very old age for the lucky few who made it that far.
 The pool was inflexible – everyone got the same investment portfolio and received the same payout.
 These tontines were much more like lotteries than anything else.
 Nice if you win, but not so helpful otherwise.
-After all, who wants to sacrifice income early in retirement for a small chance at obtaining a fortune when you have little time and perhaps little health by which to enjoy it.
+After all, who wants to sacrifice income early in retirement for a small chance at obtaining a fortune when you have little time and perhaps little health by which to enjoy it ?
 Such tontines are not very efficient for either the members or the providers.
 {: .text-justify}

 Modern tontines can be much more efficient and flexible.
 A single tontine pool can be open-ended, designed to run forever, continually able to take in new members, allowing portfolio choice, and providing a number of different payout options.
 Sure, payouts can be lottery-like for those who wish, but they can also be engineered as annuity-like, with higher payouts in the early years and flatter trajectories.
 {: .text-justify}

 Tontines offer no guarantees, which is why they are less costly than insured annuities.
 Thus, their payouts may rise or fall.
 Those that desire more stable payouts can select conservative tontine portfolios, especially one that holds bonds according to a tailored duration matching strategy.
-Additional smoothing techniques can be constructed by employing side reserves.
+Additional smoothing techniques can be constructed by combining a tontine account with regular investment accounts.
 {: .text-justify}

 With modern tontines, asset managers can finally offer assured lifetime income solutions that compete favorably with annuities.
 Annuity providers can finally offer assured lifetime income solutions at low cost.
 Financial advisors can finally have a tool that provides lifetime income while also allowing them to continue advising on the underlying assets.